 Most restaurants serve lunch from 12:30 p.m. and dinner from 8:30 p.m.
 Light-fare menus are served in many restaurants and diners at all times.
 Most American fast food chains are available in Buenos Aires.

-The city has several shopping circuits, each offering different articles: antiques in San Telmo, books in Corrientes Avenue, leather items in Retiro neighborhood, souvenirs in La Boca.
-The avant-garde in objects, clothes and decorative elements is in Palermo Viejo neighborhood.
-There are also shopping malls opened daily from 9 a.m. to 10 p.m. and reachable by subway: Galerias Pacifico, Patio Bullrich, Alto Palermo, Paseo Alcorta and Abasto within city borders, and Unicenter Shopping, about 45 minutes by cab in suburban northern Buenos Aires.
+The city has several shopping circuits, each offering different items: antiques in San Telmo, books on Corrientes Avenue, leather items in the neighborhood of Retiro, souvenirs in La Boca.
+For the avant-garde in objects, clothes and decorative elements we recommend Palermo SOHO.
+There are also shopping malls opened daily from 9 a.m. to 10 p.m. and reachable by subway: Galerias Pacifico, Patio Bullrich, Alto Palermo, Paseo Alcorta and Plaza Abasto are within the city’ borders, while Unicenter Shopping, is about 45 minutes by cab.

-“The Outlets” are shops with reduced prices for seasonal clothes from various famous brands, and are primarily on Av.
-Córdoba, from Scalabrini Ortiz to Godoy Cruz, about 20 minutes from downtown by cab or subway.
+“The Outlets” are shops with reduced prices for seasonal clothes from various name brands, and are primarily on Córdoba Avenue, from Scalabrini Ortiz to Godoy Cruz, about 20 minutes from downtown by cab or bus.

 Av.
 Santa Fe 883; Phone: 4312-2232 or toll free 0800-555-0016;